Northern War of 1655–1660: Peace

 Territorial gains of the Swedish Empire after the Treaty of Roskilde and Treaty of Copenhagen (1660).
 The Second Northern War marked the height of Sweden's stormaktstiden.

 Charles X Gustav fell ill in early 1660 and died on 23 February of that year.
 With his death, one of the major obstacles to peace was gone and the Treaty of Oliva was signed on 23 April.
 Sweden was accepted as sovereign in Swedish Livonia, Brandenburg was accepted as sovereign in Ducal Prussia, and John II Casimir withdrew his claims to the Swedish throne, though he was to retain the title for life.
 All occupied territories were restored to their pre-war sovereigns.

+Historians are split on which side emerged victorious.
+Some assess the war as a Swedish victory, while others assess the war as a Swedish defeat.
+Additionally, other historians either assess the war as favourable to Sweden, or favorable to the Commonwealth.

 However, Denmark was not keen on peace after its recent successes and witnessing the weakness of the Swedish efforts.
 The Dutch Republic withdrew its blockade but was soon convinced by Denmark to support them again.
 France and England intervened for Sweden and the situation again teetered on the edge of a major conflict.
 However, the Danish statesman Hannibal Sehested negotiated a peace treaty without any direct involvement by foreign powers.
 The conflict was resolved with the Treaty of Copenhagen (1660).
 Sweden returned Bornholm and Trøndelag to Denmark.
 The treaty of 1660 established political borders between Denmark, Sweden and Norway which have lasted to the present day, and secured the Swedish dominium maris baltici.

 Russia, still engaged in the Russo-Polish War (1654–1667), settled its dispute with Sweden in the Treaty of Cardis, which restored Russian-occupied Swedish territory to Sweden.